-00:16 Everything I do, and everything I do professionally -- my life -- has been shaped by seven years of work as a young man in Africa.
-From 1971 to 1977 -- I look young, but I'm not — (Laughter) -- I worked in Zambia, Kenya, Ivory Coast, Algeria, Somalia, in projects of technical cooperation with African countries.
+0:16 Everything I do, and everything I do professionally — my life — has been shaped by seven years of work as a young man in Africa.
+From 1971 to 1977 — I look young, but I'm not — (Laughter) — I worked in Zambia, Kenya, Ivory Coast, Algeria, Somalia, in projects of technical cooperation with African countries.

-00:46 I worked for an Italian NGO, and every single project that we set up in Africa failed.
+0:46 I worked for an Italian NGO, and every single project that we set up in Africa failed.
 And I was distraught.
 I thought, age 21, that we Italians were good people and we were doing good work in Africa.
 Instead, everything we touched we killed.

-01:17 Our first project, the one that has inspired my first book, "Ripples from the Zambezi," was a project where we Italians decided to teach Zambian people how to grow food.
+1:17 Our first project, the one that has inspired my first book, "Ripples from the Zambezi," was a project where we Italians decided to teach Zambian people how to grow food.
 So we arrived there with Italian seeds in southern Zambia in this absolutely magnificent valley going down to the Zambezi River, and we taught the local people how to grow Italian tomatoes and zucchini and ...
 And of course the local people had absolutely no interest in doing that, so we paid them to come and work, and sometimes they would show up.
 (Laughter) And we were amazed that the local people, in such a fertile valley, would not have any agriculture.
 But instead of asking them how come they were not growing anything, we simply said, "Thank God we're here."
 (Laughter) "Just in the nick of time to save the Zambian people from starvation."

 2:18 And of course, everything in Africa grew beautifully.
 We had these magnificent tomatoes.
 In Italy, a tomato would grow to this size.
 In Zambia, to this size.
 And we could not believe, and we were telling the Zambians, "Look how easy agriculture is."
 When the tomatoes were nice and ripe and red, overnight, some 200 hippos came out from the river and they ate everything.
 (Laughter)

-02:43 And we said to the Zambians, "My God, the hippos!"
+2:43 And we said to the Zambians, "My God, the hippos!"

-02:48 And the Zambians said, "Yes, that's why we have no agriculture here."
+2:48 And the Zambians said, "Yes, that's why we have no agriculture here."
 (Laughter)

-02:54 "Why didn't you tell us?""You never asked."
+2:54 "Why didn't you tell us?""You never asked."

-03:00 I thought it was only us Italians blundering around Africa, but then I saw what the Americans were doing, what the English were doing, what the French were doing, and after seeing what they were doing, I became quite proud of our project in Zambia.
+3:00 I thought it was only us Italians blundering around Africa, but then I saw what the Americans were doing, what the English were doing, what the French were doing, and after seeing what they were doing, I became quite proud of our project in Zambia.
 Because, you see, at least we fed the hippos.

-03:21 You should see the rubbish — (Applause) -- You should see the rubbish that we have bestowed on unsuspecting African people.
+3:21 You should see the rubbish — (Applause) — You should see the rubbish that we have bestowed on unsuspecting African people.
 You want to read the book, read "Dead Aid," by Dambisa Moyo, Zambian woman economist.
 The book was published in 2009.
 We Western donor countries have given the African continent two trillion American dollars in the last 50 years.
 I'm not going to tell you the damage that that money has done.
 Just go and read her book.
 Read it from an African woman, the damage that we have done.

-04:06 We Western people are imperialist, colonialist missionaries, and there are only two ways we deal with people: We either patronize them, or we are paternalistic.
+4:06 We Western people are imperialist, colonialist missionaries, and there are only two ways we deal with people: We either patronize them, or we are paternalistic.
 The two words come from the Latin root "pater," which means "father."
 But they mean two different things.
 Paternalistic, I treat anybody from a different culture as if they were my children.
 "I love you so much."
 Patronizing, I treat everybody from another culture as if they were my servants.
 That's why the white people in Africa are called "bwana," boss.

-04:51 I was given a slap in the face reading a book, "Small is Beautiful," written by Schumacher, who said, above all in economic development, if people do not wish to be helped, leave them alone.
+4:51 I was given a slap in the face reading a book, "Small is Beautiful," written by Schumacher, who said, above all in economic development, if people do not wish to be helped, leave them alone.
 This should be the first principle of aid.
 The first principle of aid is respect.
-This morning, the gentleman who opened this conference lay a stick on the floor, and said, "Can we -- can you imagine a city that is not neocolonial?"
+This morning, the gentleman who opened this conference lay a stick on the floor, and said, "Can we — can you imagine a city that is not neocolonial?"

-05:28 I decided when I was 27 years old to only respond to people, and I invented a system called Enterprise Facilitation, where you never initiate anything, you never motivate anybody, but you become a servant of the local passion, the servant of local people who have a dream to become a better person.
-So what you do -- you shut up.
+5:28 I decided when I was 27 years old to only respond to people, and I invented a system called Enterprise Facilitation, where you never initiate anything, you never motivate anybody, but you become a servant of the local passion, the servant of local people who have a dream to become a better person.
+So what you do — you shut up.
 You never arrive in a community with any ideas, and you sit with the local people.
 We don't work from offices.
 We meet at the cafe.
 We meet at the pub.
 We have zero infrastructure.
 And what we do, we become friends, and we find out what that person wants to do.

 6:26 The most important thing is passion.
 You can give somebody an idea.
 If that person doesn't want to do it, what are you going to do?
 The passion that the person has for her own growth is the most important thing.
 The passion that that man has for his own personal growth is the most important thing.
 And then we help them to go and find the knowledge, because nobody in the world can succeed alone.
 The person with the idea may not have the knowledge, but the knowledge is available.

-07:02 So years and years ago, I had this idea: Why don't we, for once, instead of arriving in the community to tell people what to do, why don't, for once, listen to them?
+7:02 So years and years ago, I had this idea: Why don't we, for once, instead of arriving in the community to tell people what to do, why don't, for once, listen to them?
 But not in community meetings.

-07:19 Let me tell you a secret.
+7:19 Let me tell you a secret.
 There is a problem with community meetings.
 Entrepreneurs never come, and they never tell you, in a public meeting, what they want to do with their own money, what opportunity they have identified.
 So planning has this blind spot.
 The smartest people in your community you don't even know, because they don't come to your public meetings.

-08:00 What we do, we work one-on-one, and to work one-on-one, you have to create a social infrastructure that doesn't exist.
+8:00 What we do, we work one-on-one, and to work one-on-one, you have to create a social infrastructure that doesn't exist.
 You have to create a new profession.
 The profession is the family doctor of enterprise, the family doctor of business, who sits with you in your house, at your kitchen table, at the cafe, and helps you find the resources to transform your passion into a way to make a living.

-08:29 I started this as a tryout in Esperance, in Western Australia.
+8:29 I started this as a tryout in Esperance, in Western Australia.
 I was a doing a Ph.D. at the time, trying to go away from this patronizing bullshit that we arrive and tell you what to do.
 And so what I did in Esperance that first year was to just walk the streets, and in three days I had my first client, and I helped this first guy who was smoking fish from a garage, was a Maori guy, and I helped him to sell to the restaurant in Perth, to get organized, and then the fishermen came to me to say, "You the guy who helped Maori?
 Can you help us?"
 And I helped these five fishermen to work together and get this beautiful tuna not to the cannery in Albany for 60 cents a kilo, but we found a way to take the fish for sushi to Japan for 15 dollars a kilo, and the farmers came to talk to me, said, "Hey, you helped them.
 Can you help us?"
 In a year, I had 27 projects going on, and the government came to see me to say, "How can you do that?
 How can you do — ?"
 And I said, "I do something very, very, very difficult.
 I shut up, and listen to them."
 (Laughter)

-09:48 So — (Applause) — So the government says, "Do it again."
+9:48 So — (Applause) — So the government says, "Do it again."
 (Laughter) We've done it in 300 communities around the world.
 We have helped to start 40,000 businesses.
 There is a new generation of entrepreneurs who are dying of solitude.

 10:12 Peter Drucker, one of the greatest management consultants in history, died age 96, a few years ago.
 Peter Drucker was a professor of philosophy before becoming involved in business, and this is what Peter Drucker says: "Planning is actually incompatible with an entrepreneurial society and economy."
 Planning is the kiss of death of entrepreneurship.